pfichtner/pacto/README.md

 # <img src="https://pfichtner.github.io/pacto/pacto.jpg" align="right" width="100">pacto: a DTO-Pact generator
+Generate Pact contracts directly from your DTOs — keep tests simple, reliable, and always in sync.

 **pacto** is a Java library/project that allows you to generate [Pact](https://docs.pact.io/) contracts directly from your Data Transfer Objects (DTOs).
 Using **pacto**, you can define DTOs with concrete values and flexible matchers, then automatically produce Pact contracts for consumer-driven contract testing.